The Rolling Stones' Redlands bust: Internal band problems

 Goodman describes the situation as "an obvious call to arms" for their manager, Andrew Loog Oldham, noting that "It was his job to devise a strategy, hire the proper legal and public relations firms, and defuse the situation".
 In the event, Oldham travelled to the United States to avoid possible arrest himself.
 He believed, suggests Trynka, that having arrested the bandmembers, police would start coming after their management.
 His business partner Tony Calder later commented, "I never saw a man pack his bags so quickly.
 He was terrified."
 As a result, Oldham was mostly out of the country over the next three months: the Stones, says Trynka, "saw this as cowardice".
 Instead, Allen Klein attended to the publicity surrounding the arrests, coordinating the group's defence, while the band went to Morocco to escape the press.
-Oldham later explained that "I was already not dealing with a completely full deck, but if you have five policemen in your house, you’ve got a good reason to think you're going to end up in jail.
+Oldham later explained that "I was already not dealing with a completely full deck, but if you have five policemen in your house, you've got a good reason to think you're going to end up in jail.
 So I left the country".

 The raid also worsened Jagger and Jones' relationship, with the former increasingly blaming the latter for its occurrence.
-If Jones had not been overheard in Blaise's bragging about his drug usage, Jaggers reasoned, the News of the World—and hence the police—would have had nothing to go on.
+If Jones had not been overheard in Blaise's bragging about his drug usage, Jagger reasoned, the News of the World—and hence the police—would have had nothing to go on.
 Jagger ignored the fact that it had been Richards who had organised the party originally and who, argues Trynka had chosen to invite unknown outsiders such as Schneiderman into their close-knit group.
 Gibbs agrees, stating that, in his view, the bust had been "to a degree brought upon themselves by themselves.
 Obnoxious behaviour at one time or another.
 It was all in the stars.
 So there's no point looking for villains".